 In addition to any possible jail commitment, if the defendant is found guilty of vandalism under PC 594(a) or PC 594(b)(1), he or she will be made to pay restitution, pay penalty fines, possibly lose his or her professional or occupational licensing, possibly lose his or her immigration status (for non-U.S. citizens), be subjected to civil lawsuits, lose his or her right to own or possess a firearm (for felony vandalism convictions), and more.

 Defenses to vandalism charges include: insufficient evidence to prove either the crime occurred or the value of the damaged or destroyed property, mistake of fact as to the ownership of the property destroyed, statute of limitations (time that the District Attorney must file the vandalism charges before the judge will dismiss the case for untimely filing), coerced confessions, intoxication, insanity, claim of right, consent to destroy, and more.

 Note: In some misdemeanor vandalism charges, it might be possible to settle the case through a civil compromise, whereby the defendant avoids criminal prosecution for agreeing to pay for the damage and with approval from the alleged victim.
 This should only be done through a criminal defense attorney to avoid further punishments, not the least of which is a witness intimidation charge.

 If you or a loved one is charged with vandalism under PC 594(a), PC 594(b)(1), or other vandalism charge, contact our criminal defense attorneys today for a free consultation.
 Our criminal defense attorneys dedicate 100% of their practice to criminal defense and we have successfully handled many felony and misdemeanor vandalism charges in San Bernardino and Riverside Counties, including Redlands, San Bernardino, Rialto, Victorville, Hesperia, Fontana, Ontario, Rancho Cucamonga, and Yucaipa.
-Our attorneys will inform you of your rights and defense options.
-We are available 24/7 to assist you.
 Call today!

 PC 594(b)(1) Vandalism